agungTuanany/Javascript-data-structure-and-algorithm/chapter-10-algorithms-recursion/README.md

 // 2
 ```

-let's say `answer` and for now this answer will be `1`.
+Let's say `answer` and for now this answer will be `1`.
 All we're going to do is
 do a `for-loop`; will say `let i = 2;`, in our case to simplify things we start
 `i` with `2`, I'm going to explain in a second, why we want to start a `2`.
 I'm
 going to say `1 < number`; and then we're going to increment `i` by one `i++`.